Two near death experiences

 Mom: No, it said INCLUDING.

 Me: BUT IT DIDN’T SAY LEGS.
 IT SAID ARMS.
-THEY’RE ON MY LEGS.
+THEY’RE ON MY

 Dad: (laughing)